Updated March 17, 2021

 When it comes to running a profitable restaurant, much of what you need to know lies in your inventory.
 In fact, the financial health of your business itself largely depends on the goods held in stock.
-The profitability of a restaurant is calculated using the cost of goods sold and so it is important that your calculated inventory value be as accurate as possible.
+The profitability of a restaurant is calculated using the cost of goods sold, so it is important that your calculated inventory value be as accurate as possible.

-you determine this cost?
+But how do you determine this cost?
 In order to do this, you’ll need to know how much each good is worth.
 As it turns out, business owners actually have a few options when thinking about stock costing or inventory costing methods.

 The majority of restaurants operate according to the first in-first out principle of inventory valuation.
 This technique, often referred to as FIFO, assumes that the goods purchased first are the ones sold first.
 As a result, the remaining inventory consists of the most recent purchases and is accounted for at the good’s current cost.

 The first in-first out method is best for cases where inventory has a short demand cycle or is perishable as in the foodservice business.
 This is because prioritizing the oldest goods will maximize the use of inventory before items go to obsolescence.
 At restaurants, chefs will use the ingredients purchased earliest with the nearest expiration date in order to avoid spoilage.
 Foodservice businesses therefore tend to prefer FIFO as it matches the actual flow of food in the kitchen.

 How Does FIFO Help Restaurants Financially?

 As costs continue to rise, restaurants find themselves in an inflationary environment.
 For those using the first in-first out method, however, the financial hit is minimized.
 FIFO directs restaurants to use the older, lower priced goods first and to leave the theoretically more expensive goods as inventory.
 Altogether, this adds up to a lower cost of goods sold and higher net income.
 While a higher yield is attractive to owners and investors, it also indicates an increased income tax liability.